 My FreeNAS Build: Supermicro X10SL7, Intel Haswell Xeon, ECC RAM

-In my last post, I talked about my decision to build a FreeNAS box.
-Today I'm going to dive into the hardware I selected, starting with the motherboard, CPU, and memory.
+Today I’m going to dive into the hardware I selected for FreeNAS, starting with the motherboard, CPU, and memory.
 FreeNAS runs on any PC hardware, but building a reliable and scalable storage solution means picking higher-end components.
 I selected a Supermicro X10SL7 server-class motherboard with 14 (!)
-SAS/SATA ports … [Read more...] about My FreeNAS Build: Supermicro X10SL7, Intel Haswell Xeon, ECC RAM
+SAS/SATA ports paired with an Intel Xeon E3-1231v3 (Haswell) CPU and ECC memory from Crucial.

 Hello FreeNAS!
 Goodbye Drobo and Iomega…